TopalliAlesjo/Easy-Symmetric-Crypter/README.md

 # Easy-Symmetric-Crypter

-How to use : Install realese and start .exe u can use 2 way
+How to use : Install releases and start .exe u can use 2 way
 1) crypt
 2) decrypt